REMEDY : BNSSG referral pathways & Joint Formulary

 Criteria for referral:

-• Suspected traumatic acute rotator cuff injury.
+• Suspected traumatic acute rotator cuff injury

-Procedures Performed - Clinical assessment/further investigation and treatment as appropriate
+Clinical assessment/further investigation and treatment as appropriate

 Suggested investigations - Must refer with Shoulder 3 view x-ray (AP, Lat. and axilla) - NO FRACTURE.

-Service Note: assessment clinic for acute rotator injuries in age 30-70 (16-29 year olds are highly unlikely to present with an acute cuff tear)
+Assessment clinic for acute rotator injuries in age 30-70 (16-29 year olds are highly unlikely to present with an acute cuff tear)

 Sirona MSKI have advised that due to the acute nature of these clinics that referrals do not need to be submitted via the MSK Interface Service